aave/ccip/contracts/src/v0.8/ccip/pools/GHO/diffs/UpgradeableLockReleaseTokenPool_diff.md

 +/// - Move of allowlist and router definition to initialization stage +/// - Addition of a bridge limit to regulate the maximum amount of tokens that can be transferred out (burned/locked) +/// - Modifications from inherited contract (see contract for more details):
-+///   - UpgradeableTokenPool: Modify `onlyOnRamp` modifier to accept transactions from ProxyPool +contract UpgradeableLockReleaseTokenPool is Initializable, UpgradeableTokenPool, ILiquidityContainer, ITypeAndVersion {
++///   - UpgradeableTokenPool: Modify `onlyOnRamp` & `onlyOffRamp` modifier to accept transactions from ProxyPool +contract UpgradeableLockReleaseTokenPool is Initializable, UpgradeableTokenPool, ILiquidityContainer, ITypeAndVersion {
    using SafeERC20 for IERC20;